The Privacy, Data Protection and Cybersecurity Law Review: Indonesia

 MCI 20/2016 requires an ESP to ensure that the electronic system being used to process the personal data is certified.
 The hardware used by an ESP to process any personal data should also be certified by providing relevant certifications or other similar evidence.

 GR 71/2019 also requires an ESP to conduct an electronic system worthiness test.
 This test can be performed over all components or parts of the components in an electronic system pursuant to characteristic or protection and the strategic nature of the electronic system.
 However, there has been no implementing regulation on this matter.
+Further, NCCA 8/2020 requires ESPs to obtain electronic system security certification.
+Certification is based on the classification of the electronic system, which is divided into three categories: strategic, high-level and low-level.
+An ESP must conduct self-assessment to determine which classification it will fall into.
+Despite the classification, the ESP would still be required to obtain ISOIEC 27001 for their electronic system.

 ii Data breach notification